 We very much enjoyed our magical fizzy elf lab for Christmas time too!

-Do you have any more ideas for us?
+Do you have any more baking soda experiments to tell us about?

 What is a baking soda and vinegar reaction?